ibm-cloud-docs/BlockStorage/mounting_cloudlin8.md

 {: #discoverandloginclin8}
 {: step}

 The iscsiadm utility is a command-line tool aids the discovery and login to iSCSI targets, plus access and management of the open-iscsi database.
-For more information, see the [iscsiadm(8) man page](https://linux.die.net/man/8/iscsiadm){: external}.
 In this step, discover the device by using the Target IP address that was obtained from the {{site.data.keyword.cloud}} console.

 1. Run the discovery against the iSCSI array.
    ```sh